SatyaFullStackERP/CAPM-Student-Notes/README.md

 	1. SAP Business Application Studio (BAS)
 A cloud-based IDE provided by SAP specifically tailored for CAPM development.

-	2. Visual Studio Code with Local Setup
+	2. Visual Studio Code with Local Software Setup on our Local Machine!

 Install all required CAPM tools and SDKs directly on your local machine.

-	3. Visual Studio Code with Docker Container
+	3. Visual Studio Code with Docker Container – install all needed software on the Docker container instead of our Local Machine!

 Use Docker Desktop to run a container image with all necessary tools installed—keeping your local machine clean.

 	4. GitHub Codespaces